 Ross has a particular passion for data privacy, having been a victim of identity theft and seeing first hand the impact of data breaches on both individuals and organisations.
 He aims to help organisations manage their data effectively, avoiding the pitfalls they may not be aware of.

 His “happy place” is the intersection between business, technology, and people.
 He has a passion for helping companies get the best out of their business process and technology, all while improving the way that teams of people interact with these systems and each other.
 Ross loves simplifying the mysteries of technology and enabling people across the business spectrum, be it via speaking, training, or consulting.

-Ross holds a Masters Degree in the Management of Technology and Innovation, and is the author of “This is NOT what I signed up for”, a survival guide for first-time managers.
-He is a professional member of the Professional Speakers Association of Southern Africa (PSASA), and is a Professional Member of the Canadian Association of Professional Speakers (CAPS), and the International Association of Privacy Professionals (IAPP).
+Ross holds a Masters Degree in the Management of Technology and Innovation, is a Certified Information Privacy Professional (CIPP/E) and is an EC Council Certified Ethical Hacker (CEH).
+He is a past National President of the Professional Speakers Association of Southern Africa (PSASA), and is a Professional Member of the Canadian Association of Professional Speakers (CAPS) and the International Association of Privacy Professionals (IAPP).